 - Saint-Charles/Milady shuttle (connects the city centre with the beaches from July 13 to August 30)

 - Shuttles run every 25 minutes from 7:30 a.m. to 7:30 p.m.

 Bicycles are also an excellent choice for exploring Biarritz.
 Several bike rental shops are dotted around the city.
 For those with a bit less stamina, it is even possible to rent electric bicycles!

 As Biarritz does not cover a very large area, it is also delightful to discover on foot.

-Upon your arrival in Biarritz, you can get in touch with local tourism professionals for further information and to help organize your stay.Biarritz Tourist Office
+Upon your arrival in Biarritz, you can get in touch with local tourism professionals for further information and to help organise your stay.Biarritz Tourist Office

 Currency and Exchange Rates

 The currency used in France is the Euro (EUR).

 The above exchange rate is given for information because is variable.

 There are no vaccination requirements for visitors to France.